-Can you create a magical, exciting and engaging outdoor play space for your child for a few dollars?
+Can you create a magical, exciting and engaging backyard play space for your child for a few dollars?
 You bet you can!
 You don’t need oodles of space or fancy toys and equipment to have the best backyard on the block.
 These fun backyard ideas are inexpensive (or free!) and so easy to implement!

-My daycare hooligans will attest to the fact that it’s the simple things that kids love best!
-Good, old-fashioned, simple activities and play set-ups that spark the imagination, foster creativity, challenge their physical abilities and engage their minds and their senses.
+These simple backyard activities spark the imagination, foster creativity, challenge the kids’ physical abilities and engage their minds and their senses.

 ** Some of these activities have click-able links that will take you to the full post with instructions and details.
 Others are simply photographs to inspire you.

-18 super-cool, fun, free things to add to your backyard play space
+18 genius, free things to add to your backyard play space:

 Mobile Mud Pit